This problem can affect any 2011 and newer Volvo, including XC90, S40, XC60, S60, etc.

 Disconnect phone chargers

 Make sure you remove all chargers from the cigarette outlet.
 Auxiliary outlets draw current from the battery.
-Keeping chargers and adapters plugged into the cigarette outlet can draw excessive current from the battery especially with the engine off.
+Keeping chargers and adapters plugged into the cigarette outlet can draw excessive current from the battery, especially with the engine.

 Charge the battery

-While charing a Volvo battery with a trickle charger can take a few hours, it is the recommended method as it brings the battery to its full capacity.
+While charing a Volvo battery with a trickle charger can take a few hours, it is recommended to bring the battery to its full capacity.

 Read Fault Codes

-To read the Volvo CEM module you will need a Volvo specific scanner.
-Generic OBD-II scanner may not show any fault codes.
+To read the Volvo CEM module, you will need a Volvo Multi-System Scanner-specific scanner.
+Engine OBD-II scanners may not show any fault codes.
+If you need help choosing a good scanner, make sure to read our article Best Diagnostic Scanners for Volvo.

 Your Volvo has over 20 modules.
 One or more of the modules in the car may be drawing excessive current.
 For example, the Volvo satellite module is known to cause an excessive current draw.

-Software updates by the dealer can fix this problem.
+Software updates are performed by the dealer and, in some cases, can fix this problem.
 Call your dealer and ask if there are any software updates for your particular Volvo.
+You will need to provide your VIN, which is located at the lower-left corner of the windshield.

 Frequently Asked Questions